mickem/nscp-docs/docs/howto/checks.md

 L     client  Performance data: 'total 5m'=9%;80;90 'total 1m'=8%;80;90 'total 5s'=8%;80;90
 ```

-Now if you observe the performance data containes the warning and critical thresholds.
+Now if you observe the performance data contains the warning and critical thresholds.
 Since my CPU load is so low I keep getting n ok threshold.

 To change this we can set the warning threshold to be 2 which will generate a warning status: